Vipul2000/Git-Tutorial/README.md

 20. 'git add <file1> <file2> <file3>' -> this command will add multiple file changes together in the staging area.

 21. 'git add . ' -> It adds all file to statging area.

+22. 'git pull <remote name> <branch name>' -> downloads latest changes from the branch of the mentioned remote in your local repo.